Best time to visit Taiwan

 Visiting Taiwan in March-May

 Spring is also a fantastic time to visit the East Coast National Scenic Area.
-Stretching over 170 kilometres (over 100 miles) south of Hualien, this area offers impressive coastal views and a chance to learn about the country’s aboriginal cultures.
-This is the perfect destination for an active holiday or cycling adventure.
+Stretching over 170 kilometers (over 100 miles) south of Hualien, this area offers impressive coastal views and a chance to learn about the country’s aboriginal cultures.
+This is the perfect destination for an active vacation or cycling adventure.

 The festival calendar is packed with interesting events during March and April.
 Some of the most eye-catching events include the International Fireworks Festival in Penghu, Baosheng Cultural Festival, and Bunun’s Ear Shooting Festival, one of Taiwan’s biggest indigenous ceremonies.